How to Sleep: Cast

+Production

 The production was inspired by a Mellon Institute study on sleep commissioned by the Simmons Mattress Company.
 It was filmed in two days, and featured Benchley as both the narrator and sleeper, the latter a role Benchley claimed was "not much of a strain, as [he] was in bed most of the time."
+Benchley was in fact a last-minute participant.
+As his son Nathaniel Benchley recalled, "How to Sleep was supposed to be a Pete Smith short, but Pete Smith was sick.
+It was going to be a thing on Simmons mattresses; they had this film of quick shots showing how many positions you take during an evening's sleep.
+They tried to have somebody else do it, who couldn't make it, and they finally came to my father and asked if he would try to do it.
+That's what finally wound up being How to Sleep."

-The film was well received in preview screenings, and promotions took over, with a still from the film being used in Simmons advertisements.
-The only group not pleased was the Mellon Institute, who did not approve of the studio mocking their study.
+The film was well received in previews and was promoted heavily, with a still from the film being used in Simmons advertisements.
+The only group not pleased was the Mellon Institute, which did not approve of the studio mocking their study.

-The early success of How to Sleep prompted MGM to rush two more short films featuring Benchley, How to Train a Dog, a spoof of dog-training techniques, and How to Behave, which lampooned etiquette norms.
-How to Sleep was named Best Short Subject at the 8th Academy Awards in 1935, while the latter two shorts were not as well received.
+How to Sleep won an Academy Award for Best Live-Action Short Subject in 1935.
+MGM kicked off an entire series of situation-comedy reels, each 10 minutes in length, showing Benchley giving mock-instructional lectures (How to Be a Detective, How to Rest, etc.) or coping with household situations (An Evening Alone, Home Movies, etc.).

-The film is included as an extra on the DVD of the 1935 Marx Brothers feature film, A Night at the Opera, and is also available on the DVD set The Robert Benchley Miniatures Collection.
+How to Sleep is included as an extra on the DVD of the 1935 Marx Brothers feature film, A Night at the Opera, and is also available on the DVD set The Robert Benchley Miniatures Collection.